maldil/ICSE2022_ArtifactEvaluation/README.md

 ## 1. Tool evaluation
 ### a.
 Initial setup

 **Step 1.1:**  Docker may be downloaded via https://docs.docker.com/get-docker/.
-To verify that Docker is installed successfully, use the command `docker —version` from your Terminal.
+To verify that Docker is installed successfully, you could use the command `docker -—version` from your terminal.
 By clicking on the docker icon, you launch the program to proceed.

 **Step 1.2**: Open your terminal and go to the folder where you will be saving all of the data and tools.
 You may make a new folder and then go inside it in your terminal.
 The command  `pwd` (`cd` in Windows) should be run from the folder.
 The command should print your folder's absolute path.
 We will name it `$FOLDER_PATH`.

-**Step 1.3**:  [This folder](https://drive.google.com/file/d/1mWy046yjHrywRUf_g_wklwiyGtb5Ggtn/view?usp=sharing) should be downloaded, unzipped, and saved to the `$FOLDER PATH` directory.
+**Step 1.3**:  [This folder](https://drive.google.com/file/d/1mWy046yjHrywRUf_g_wklwiyGtb5Ggtn/view?usp=sharing) should be downloaded, unzipped, and saved to the `$FOLDER_PATH` directory.
 You should see the following folder in the `$FOLDER_PATH` directory.

 >**Note** - If you have a Windows operating system, the zipped folder will be extracted to another parent directory.
-Check that the `$FOLDER PATH` contains the following downloaded directory (not the one that you are extracting the zipped folder).
+Check that the `$FOLDER_PATH` contains the following downloaded directory (not the one that you are extracting the zipped folder).

 <img src="https://github.com/maldil/ICSE2022_ArtifactEvaluation/blob/main/Images/Atrifact_Folder.png" width="200" height="230" />